pymc-devs/pymc/docs/source/contributing/implementing_distribution.md

 (implementing-a-distribution)=
-# Implementing a Distribution
+# Implementing a RandomVariable Distribution

 This guide provides an overview on how to implement a distribution for PyMC version `>=4.0.0`.
 It is designed for developers who wish to add a new distribution to the library.
 Users will not be aware of all this complexity and should instead make use of helper methods such as `~pymc.DensityDist`.

 PyMC {class}`~pymc.Distribution` builds on top of Aesara's {class}`~aesara.tensor.random.op.RandomVariable`, and implements `logp`, `logcdf` and `moment` methods as well as other initialization and validation helpers.
-Most notably `shape/dims` kwargs, alternative parametrizations, and default `transforms`.
+Most notably `shape/dims/observed` kwargs, alternative parametrizations, and default `transform`.

 Here is a summary check-list of the steps needed to implement a new distribution.
 Each section will be expanded below: